-\begin{Remark} We give some remarks as follows: \begin{itemize} \item We restrict $\chi$ to the primitive Dirichlet character since most properties of Dirichlet $L$-functions to non-primitive characters can be deduced directly from ones to corresponding primitive characters.
-However, if wants, one can deduce similar results for the non-primitive characters case since the restriction to the primitive character is only used to simplify the coefficient in the proof. \item The asymptotic formula for the case $\alpha=\beta=0$ in \eqref{+1.12} is not a direct result of \eqref{+1.11}, since the latter only approximate the main term by $1+o(1)$.
-The exact main term of $I(\alpha,\beta,\chi)$ can also be extracted in the evolution of the theorem, which seems to be tedious.
-For convenience, we present this approximation, which is competent in almost all cases. \item If applied to related research on Dirichlet $L$-function, this theorem will extend some results known only (or better) on the Riemann zeta-function to all Dirichlet $L$-functions.
-For example, similar results on upper bounds for $2k$-th moment of Dirichlet $L$-functions with $k=1+1/n$ can be obtained in the same way as \cite{BCR} by (A), these upper bounds should be uniform in $q$ with $\log q=o(\log T)$. \item The application of the first part in (B) is not clear by now, even on the simple case $\mathcal{F}_2*\mathcal{F}_3(n)=d_2(n)$.
-However, the second part brings the direct benefit on critical zeros. \end{itemize} \end{Remark}
+{\bf Remark.} We give some remarks as follows: \begin{itemize} \item Theorem \ref{thm1} only gives the primitive character case, however, if wanted, one can deduce similar results for non-primitive characters since the restriction of primitive characters is only used to simplify coefficients in our proof. \item Similar results on upper bounds for $2k$-th moment of Dirichlet $L$-functions in $t$-aspect with $k=1+1/n$ can be obtained in the same way as \cite{BCR} by (A), these upper bounds should be uniform in $q$ with $\log q=o(\log T)$. \end{itemize}

-When apply (B) of Theorem \ref{thm1}, we obtain that Dirichlet $L$-functions have more than 41.72\% critical zeros.
-This will be presented formally in the following as Theorem \ref{thm2}, and a complete proof will be given in Section \ref{sec5}.
+When we apply (B) of Theorem \ref{thm1}, we obtain that every Dirichlet $L$-function has more than 41.72\% of zeros on the critical line.
+We present it in Theorem \ref{thm2} and give its proof in Section \ref{sec5}.